juntossomosmais/atomium/packages/icons/README.md

 To add a new icon, follow these steps:

 1. Create an SVG file with the name of your icon.
 For example, if you want to add an icon named `my-icon`, create a file named `my-icon.svg` in the svg directory.
-2. Run `npm run icons:generate-types` to generate the type for your icon.
+2. Run `npm run icons:build` to generate the type for your icon.
 3. Once the SVG file is added, a pipeline (found in `.github/workflows/icons.yml`) will automatically build the module and upload it to the CDN.

 ## How it works